agradus/OpenLdocs/docs/documentation/guides/installation_guide.md

 ![](installation_guide_images/9cdb3316b12b230a6ad1f8cc0c38fc06.jpeg)

-*Figure: Configuring single sign on via OAuth2*
+*Configuring single sign on via OAuth2*

 An example of how to configure single sign on via OAuth2 using properties is as follows: